gnzlbg/static_vector/README.md

 ### Constexpr-support

-The whole API of `inline_vector<T, Capacity>` is `constexpr` if `TrivialType<T>` is true.
+The whole API of `inline_vector<T, Capacity>` is `constexpr` if `TrivialType<T>` is true, except for the member functions returning reverse iterators, which cannot be `constexpr` since `std::reverse_iterator` is not constexpr.

-Since `std::reverse_iterator` is not constexpr friendly in C++14, the only exception for this is the member functions returning a reverse iterator.

-### Interoperability of inline vectors with different capacities (future extension)
+### Interoperability of inline vectors with different capacities (possible future extension)

-This is not pursued in this proposal since other containers do not provide it (e.g. like `std::array`), and it would complicate the exception-safety specification of, e.g., `swap`, significantly.
-This can be pursued as a backwards-compatible extension in the future is there is desire to do so.
+A possible backwards-compatible future extension that is not pursued further in this paper is providing interoperability of `inline_vector`s of different capacities (e.g. copy construction/assignment/comparison/swap).
+Currently, other standard containers like `std::array` do not pursue this, and it would complicate the exception-safety specification of, e.g., `swap`, significantly.

 ### Explicit instantiatiability

-`inline_vector<T, Capacity>` should be able to be explicitly instantiated for all combinations of `T` and `Capacity`.
+The class `inline_vector<T, Capacity>` can be explicitly instantiated for all combinations of `T` and `Capacity`.

 ### Exception Safety